Nectura/Nectura/README.md

 ### :man_technologist: About Me

 Software engineer with 6+ years of experience building backend systems and full-stack applications, with a main focus on C# .NET and Azure cloud services.
 Founder of two community projects, including MapleStory MVP Detector with over 30,000 active users.
-Most recently worked on Microsoft's Azure Log Analytics platform, maintaining production systems and contributing to system design.
+Most recently worked on Microsoft, maintaining production systems and contributing to system design.

 #### Professional Experience
 - **6+ years** in Full-Stack Software Development<br/>